sedhha/md-blogs/mechanical/getting-started-with-solidworks.md

 # Getting Started With SolidWorks

-**Pardon me for any image copyrights - These blogs were created at the time I was unaware of the copyrights.
+**Sincere apologies for any image copyright infringements!
+These blogs were created at the time I was unaware of the copyrights.
 If you want me to take down any image, feel free to reach out to me @ technopains@gmail.com.
-Thank you for understanding!**
+Keep the Subject as 'Image Copyright Issue' Thank you for understanding!**

 Hey everyone!